 Once we take enough HCl pills and notice the feeling of heat, we want to continue taking that number of pills with high protein meals each day.
 If at any point the heat becomes stronger or uncomfortable, we may want to try reducing the number of pills by one, or pausing the pills for a few days, or stopping the pills and doing more research and locating a professional that can help us.

 Taking a few HCl pills and assuming we’re giving our stomach acid a little boost is not the correct way to handle this, or it would not be called The Stomach Acid Challenge, it would be called supplementing HCl.
 An example to help put this into perspective is when we want to cook food that requires bringing water to a boil, we can’t just add a little heat, we have to add enough heat to cause the water to boil.
 This stomach acid situation is very similar, if we only add a little HCl, but not enough to break down our food properly, it’s as if we never bring our water to a boil which causes the food to turn out improperly.
-But this is part of where this process becomes confusing as some of us do not feel the heat that indicates we now have enough acid.
+But this is part of where this process becomes confusing as some of us do not feel the heat that indicates whether we now have enough acid or not.
 I have seen a few people claim they tried somewhere around 10 pills and did not feel any heat but their digestion was changing and improving.
 I have a feeling the amount of people that are not able to feel this heat is very low and most people just need more, but I also understand it’s rather weird to swallow a handful of hydrochloric acid..

 Helping our body build its own acid